npm/npmo-docs/troubleshooting/faq.md

   "name2" : "git://github.com/user/project.git#commit-ish"
 }
 ```
-When you are installing the package in the closed network where a dependency references a git url rather than a package name, you will be unable to access due to no internet connectivity.
+When you are installing the package in the closed network where a dependency references a git url rather than a package name, you will be unable to install the dependency since it references an external network address.

 #### Publishing the git dependency to your private repo

 In this situation, one approach you can take is to download a tarball version of the package and republish it to your private registry.

-You can download a tarball version of the package from GitHub using
+You can download a tarball version of the package from GitHub using:
 ```
  wget -L https://github.com/user-or-org/repo/archive/master.tar.gz
 ```
 Replace `user-or-org` and `repo` accordingly.

-To publish the tarball to private registry simply follow the steps listed below:
+To publish the tarball to your private registry simply follow the steps listed below:

 *  tar -xvzf package.tar.gz
-*  cd package
+*  cd packageTo publish the tarball to your private registry simply follow the steps listed below:
 *  npm publish --registry=http://your-private-registry:8080 --scope=@your-scope

 #### Updating packages to reference the new dependency